Infidelity Therapy in Montclair for Couples and Individuals After Betrayal

 Infidelity turns life upside down.
 You deserve a way through it.

-Infidelity is one of the most painful experiences a person and relationship can face.
+Discovering or experiencing infidelity is one of the most destabilizing experience a person and relationship can face.
 Whether the betrayal was emotional, physical, or digital, financial the impact touches every part of your life: your trust, your security, your identity, your morals, and your sense of connection.

-• Difficulty communicating without shutting down or escalating
+• Communication breakdown and difficulty speaking without shutting down, avoiding or escalating

-• Trust issues in relationship or ongoing conflict
+• Trust issues and ongoing conflict within the relationship

 FAQ: Your Most Important Questions Answered